Fred Vultee

 Biography

-Fred Vultee (PhD, University of Missouri) is an associate professor in the journalism area of the Department of Communication.
+Fred Vultee (PhD, University of Missouri) is a professor in the journalism area of the Department of Communication.
 He teaches news editing, political communication, media ethics and law, and content analysis, among other courses.
 His research looks at the evolution of media routines and and media content and effects, particularly how perceptions of national and societal security are created and maintained.
 His research appears in such journals as Journalism Studies; Media, War & Conflict; the International Journal of Mass Emergencies and Disasters; and the Journal of Media Ethics.

 Before attending graduate school at the University of Missouri, Dr. Vultee was an editor at newspapers for 25 years.